-4.1.5 Regulatory rules imposed by aviation authorities
+4.1.5 Regulations Imposed by Aviation Authorities

 We are required to comply with regulations imposed by aviation authorities.
 These regulations may change without notice, which could disrupt our sales and operations.
 Any changes imposed by a regulatory agency, including changes to safety standards imposed by aviation authorities such as the U.S. FAA, could mean that we have to make unplanned modifications to our products and services, causing delays or resulting in cancelled sales.
 We cannot predict the impact that changing laws or regulations might have on our operations.
 Any changes could present opportunities or, to the contrary, have a materially negative effect on our results of operations or financial condition.